Wumbo420/BETFLIX/README.md

-# README
+# Rails Application With Review

-This README would normally document whatever steps are necessary to get the application up and running.
+Welcome we are creating an applicaion which collects and displays movie review

 Things you may want to cover:

-* Ruby version
+* ruby 2.4.1p111

 * System dependencies